rud3nk0/rud3nk0/README.md

 <h1 align="center">Hi there👋, I'm Dmitry</h1>
-<h3 align="center">I'm Full Stack programmers, but my soul is more at backend.
+<h3 align="center">I'm Full Stack programmer, nevertheless I would rather improved my skills  at backend.
-  In programming i not longest time but i have strong ambition into my job.
+  I`m not long time in the game, however  I constantly aiming stand better and have big ambitions in my job.
   A little about myself, I am 18 years old, I was born in Ukraine, but now I live in Poland
 </h3>